lidefi87/Crabeater_Distribution_East_Antarctica/Scripts/05_SDMs/04a_MaxEnt_match_obs.md

 ## Jacknife tests

-We know that `SST` and `SIC` are highly correlated in the ACCESS-OM2-01 model, so we will perform jacknife tests to assess the importance of removing a variable from the model.
+We will perform jacknife tests to assess the importance of removing a variable from the model.
 This way we can identify which of these two variables we could leave out from our final model.

 ``` r
 jk_mod_match_obs <- doJk(best_init_max_mod, metric = "auc",